-We’d wager that 80% of you reading this are genuinely interested—but also nervous—about learning more about keeping the skin on your face looking healthy, clear and fresh.
-The other 20% of you are here because we said “shit” in the fourth sentence, and you appreciate our moxie.
+We’d wager that 80 percent of you reading this are genuinely interested — but also nervous — about learning more about keeping the skin on your face looking healthy, clear and fresh.
+The other 20 percent of you are here because we said “shit” in the fourth sentence, and you appreciate our moxie.

 Either way, we’re glad you’re here.

-The truth is the reason why most men are turned off by face care—or skincare, in general—is because it seems daunting.
+The truth is the reason why most men are turned off by face care — or skin care, in general — is because it seems daunting.
 We see all the commercials for the serums and the masks and the special water and all that other crap that none of us understand — but spokespeople and “real customers” swear by — and we decide it’s just too much.